status-im/specs/status-client-spec.md

 ### P2P Overlay

-Status clients run on the public Ethereum network, as specified by the devP2P network protocols. devP2P provides a protocol for node discovery which is in draft mode [here](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md).
+Status clients run on a private peer-to-peer network, as specified by the devP2P network protocols. devP2P provides a protocol for node discovery which is in draft mode [here](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md).
 See more on node discovery and management in the next section.

-To communicate between Ethereum nodes, the [RLPx Transport Protocol, v5](https://github.com/ethereum/devp2p/blob/master/rlpx.md) is used, which allows for TCP-based communication between nodes.
+To communicate between Status nodes, the [RLPx Transport Protocol, v5](https://github.com/ethereum/devp2p/blob/master/rlpx.md) is used, which allows for TCP-based communication between nodes.

 On top of this we run the RLPx-based subprotocol [Whisper v6](https://eips.ethereum.org/EIPS/eip-627) for privacy-preserving messaging.

-There MUST be an Ethereum node that is capable of discovering peers and implements Whisper V6 specification.
+There MUST be a node that is capable of discovering peers and implements Whisper V6 specification.

 #### Node discovery and roles